Why Alcohol Alternatives Are Useful

 Alcohol addiction is debilitating and difficult to recover from, so much so that some people seek alternatives to eliminate the chance of developing an alcohol dependence altogether.

 Any alcohol alternative must provide similar levels of relaxation without the laundry list of negative health effects.

-Prescription drugs like barbiturates, benzodiazepines, opioids, and muscle relaxers are excellent at reducing anxiety and suppressing the CNS but fail to be adequate alcohol substitutes because they come with serious side effects.
+Prescription drugs like barbiturates, benzodiazepines, opioids, and muscle relaxers are excellent at reducing anxiety and suppressing the CNS.
+However, they fail to be adequate alcohol substitutes because they have serious side effects.
 They also require a prescription, making them difficult — or even impossible — to acquire for some people.